MarionetteLabs/Sesame.js/README.md

 ### Why Sesame?

 In addition to our love of sesame bagels, Sesame Street is a collecion of some of the most loveable puppets around.
 Who wouldn't go for that.

+### Contribution Process

++ RFCs - The main way is to file an RFC issue or PR
++ Docs -  documentation for key class APIs
++ Examples - examples of small Sesame apps